Skip to main content

 Best Practices

-Remember that new connections automatically close older ones.
+New connections automatically close older ones.
 Don’t create multiple connections with the same API key.

 If receiving many updates, process them asynchronously to avoid blocking your main thread.